FredaXin/capstone/README.md

 discovered that most features do not have a linear relationship with the target;
 this might indicate that models that rely on linear regression may not perform well.
-When analyzing the correlation between the features and the target, I found that the feature 'open_now' is the top 1 feature that is positively correlated with the target.
-I further analyzed this feature and the pros and cons of using this feature in training the models.
+When analyzing the correlation between the features and the target, I found that the feature 'open_now' was the top 1 feature that is positively correlated with the target.
+I further analyzed the pros and cons of using this feature in training the models.

-The modeling is divided into 3 phases:
+The modeling process is divided into 3 phases:

 **Phase 1**: the Naive Approach
 The so-called “Naive Approach” is based on a simple idea: we want to be able to use ALL the original observations to train the models.